 When I first started Chocolate Covered Katie, I had no idea anyone was ever going to read it.

-The blog has grown at such an unbelievable rate, and I still have a hard time realizing millions of people are reading the words I write.
+My blog has grown at such an unbelievable rate, and I still have a hard time realizing millions of people are reading the words I write.

 This past week, three different people came up to me because they recognized me from the blog – once at a restaurant, once at a party, and once at Target (the second time I’ve been recognized at Target).